GIACK456/GIACK456/README.md

 ## I'm a student and Developer!!

-- 🌱 I’m currently learning everything
+- I’m currently learning everything
-- ⚡ Mainly interested into networking, physics and webdevelopement
+- Mainly interested into networking, physics and web-developement
-- 😻 Loves working with discord bots and K.O.S.
+- Loves working with discord bots and K.O.S.

 ### Connect with me: